mframpton/seqfam/docs/tutorial_and_api.rst

    cmc_result_df = cmc.do_multivariate_tests(sample_s, geno_df, group_col=gene_col, agg_col="pop_frq_cat", agg_val_l=["rare","mod_rare"], covar_df=covar_df, results_path=results_path)

-The results are written to a CSV (comma-separated values) file and returned in a data frame.
+The results are written to a CSV (comma-separated values) file and returned in a :py:mod:`DataFrame`.
 They include the number of variants in each aggregation category, the number of unaggregated variants (“unagg” column), the log-likelihood ratio test p-value with/without covariates (“llr_p” and “llr_cov_p”), and the coefficient/p-value for each aggregated variant variable (“_c” and “_p”).

 >>> print(cmc_result_df)

-To use the :file:`gene_burden.py` module, the user must first read the various required data into Pandas data frames.
+To use the :file:`gene_burden.py` module, the user must first read the various required data into Pandas :py:mod:`DataFrames`.
 These data include variant annotations by which to group (e.g. gene/functional unit) and aggregate (e.g. population allele frequency), and the genotypes, affection status and covariates for the unrelated samples.
 The user can specify multiple categories in which to aggregate variants (e.g. into population allele frequency ranges of 0–1% and 1–5%), and variants outside these categories (e.g. more common variants) remain unaggregated.
 An aggregated variant category takes the value 0 or 1.